Helicopter Training Cost & Lesson Rates

 Aircraft and instructor time

-Flight hours, instructor time, solo time, and aircraft rate structure usually make up the largest part of the budget.
+Flight instruction, solo time where applicable, instructor time, and the aircraft rate structure usually make up the largest share of the budget.
+Compare which hours are included and what each block of time is intended to accomplish.

-Ground school, written exams, materials, medical exam, and examiner fees should be included before comparing programs.
+Ground school, written exams, books or materials, medical requirements, and examiner fees belong in the estimate before you compare one program total with another.

 Program Totals at a Glance